• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 Materials to bring:

-1. RNA extraction kit, TRIZOL, isopropanol;
+1. RNA extraction kit, TRIZOL, and isopropyl alcohol;

 2. rRNA removal kit: SP-ribo-Pool for Pan-Bacteria (FS-R1002), SP-ribo-Pool for Pan-Plant (FS-R1008), SP-ribo-Pool for